k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: zombifying wish modifier mismatched corpse species
 - Fix: multiple issues in mklev.c via code review
 - Fix: plain natural OROOMs should not be filled by makelevel()
+- Fix: Infidel amulet-chase triggers from turn 1 instead of after Idol of Moloch imbuement